-An individual may submit EOIs for both the Whatua Tū Aka and the Open Pathway.
-However, these must be separate proposals.
+Applicants may submit proposals to both the Whatua Tū Aka and Open Pathway.
+However, these must be separate proposals

 Ngā whakaritenga kirimana | Contractual arrangements

 A contract is signed between Rangahau Mātauranga o Aotearoa | New Zealand Council for Educational Research (NZCER) acting as co-ordinators of the TLRI, and the principal investigator's institution, incorporated society, or other legal entity (the Contractor).